Pouriaas/Pouriaas/README.md

 ## 🌱 I’m currently learning
 - Advanced deep learning techniques for geospatial data
 - Cloud-based workflows for big Earth observation data
-- More efficient ways to automate scientific reporting with `xlsxwriter` and Python
+- More efficient ways to automate scientific reporting with Python

 ## 💞️ I’m looking to collaborate on
 - Research projects involving climate change impact on water resources